What This Office Does:

 What is the process followed for a new subdivision to have a new TMS numbers and addresses assigned?
 New subdivisions have to be approved through the Planning & Zoning Office.
 Once final approval has been issued, the plats can then be recorded in the Register of Deeds Office.
 Real Property Services department receives the recorded plats form Register of Deeds and begin assigning new TMS numbers.
 Once the new TMS numbers are assigned, the plats are forwarded to our office to be input into the GIS system.
 Our staff will begin the task of assigning new addresses and compiling a spreadsheet of the information.
 This whole process takes approximately 2-3 weeks.

 Who furnishes the street signs?
 The street signs that are located in a subdivision are to be installed by the developer.
 Any street named and not located in a subdivision, Berkeley County would install the street sign.
 If an existing road name is changed, the person submitted the change will pay a $35.00 (per sign) fee for sign replacement.

 Can you verify if an address is in Berkeley County?
 Our office will be glad to assist you with address verification for Berkeley County.
 Information may be limited inside the municipalities because they handle their own addressing and our data will only be as good as the information we are provided.

-Do you have a website?
+Do you have another website?
 Berkeley County GIS has a website that has most of the same information we can provide you that we usually update weekly.
 The Berkeley County Address Information department can be accessed through the GIS website.

-Can you give me directions?
+Can you give me driving directions?
 We will try our best to provide you with directions for places within Berkeley County.

 ** The Berkeley County E-911 Addressing Office shall have the authority to deviate from these standards as necessary to ensure the safety of the general public.